76P/West–Kohoutek–Ikemura

-76P/West–Kohoutek–Ikemura is a Jupiter-family periodic comet in the Solar System with a current orbital period of 6.47 years.
+76P/West–Kohoutek–Ikemura is a Jupiter-family comet with a current orbital period of 6.47 years around the Sun.
+It last came to perihelion on 13 April 2026 and will next come to perihelion on 22 September 2032.

 Discovery and observations

 The comet was initially spotted on a photographic plate by Richard M. West at the European Southern Observatory Sky Atlas Laboratory, Geneva in January 1975, when it had a brightness of magnitude 12.
 Inability to predict its movement from a single image meant the comet had to be presumed lost.

 In late February it was accidentally rediscovered by Lubos Kohoutek at the Hamburg Observatory, Germany and independently on 1 March by Toshihiko Ikemura in Shinshiro, Japan.
-After further observations the comets parabolic orbit was computed, which gave a perihelion date of 23 March 1975 and proved that all three sightings were of the same object, which was accordingly designated 76P/West–Kohoutek–Ikemura.
+After further observations the comet's parabolic orbit was computed, which gave a perihelion date of 23 March 1975.
+It was demonstrated that all three sightings were of the same object, which was accordingly designated 76P/West–Kohoutek–Ikemura.

 The comet has been observed at its successive returns in 1987, 1993, 2000, 2006 and 2013.